metosin/compojure-api/README.md

-Key `:responses` takes a map of http-status-code to schema-definitions map (with optional `:schema`, `:description` and `:headers` keys). `:schema` defines the return model and get's automatic coersion for it.
+Key `:responses` takes a map of http-status-code to schema-definitions map (with optional `:schema`, `:description` and `:headers` keys). `:schema` defines the return model and get's automatic coercion for it.
 If a route tries to return an invalid response value, an `InternalServerError` is raised with the schema validation errors.

 ```clojure